albert97/Snippet_Tech/_posts/2021-03-06-How-Computer-Works.md

 | Number 1 |1     | 0     |   0  |  0   |   1  |   1  |
 | Number 2 | 0     | 0     |   0  |  1   |   1  |  1   |
 | Sum | 1    | 0     |   1  |  0   |   1  |  0   |

+Therefore we are always adding three numbers together, what we need now is to construct an adder that takes care of binary summation process.
+This adder is a bit tricky to describe in words therefore I am not goung to do so, if you are interested p0lease check out Sebastian's Youtube video
+[Exploring How Computers Work](https://www.youtube.com/watch?v=QZwneRb-zqA), at 10.30 mins.
+A hint is you need two XOR gates, two AND gates and an OR gate.

+The next steo is to use adder to construct a 4bit adder  that add two four bits binary numbers, I am not going to illustrate it here and please check out the video if you are interested.

+I think so far you should have a good idea of how computer logic works, it is pretty smart to think about.
+Now the next big question is how substraction works.

+ <h3 class="section-heading"> Arithmetic Substraction  </h3>

+ Let's stop here for NOW, A bit tried, and have other work to dm, will come back to it and complete it soon 07/03/2021